 Cause: Most commonly this happens when the laser was not properly focused before starting the job.
 Additionally, the lens of the laser may need to be cleaned or, if using the Zing 24, the mirror may need tightened.

-Solution: Use the dongle (Zing 24) or focus key (Helix) to set the focus for your material before running the job.
-If the problem persists, notify staff to clean the lens and check the mirror.
+Solution: Use the dongle (Zing 24 at East and Sand Creek) or focus key (Helix at Library 21c) to set the focus for your material before running the job.
+If the problem persists, notify staff so they can clean the lens and check the mirror.

 Problem: The laser is moving but is not firing (no signs of cutting or engraving)